-We know there are endless ways to protect ourselves from harms way, but with our full packed lives, events do cause injuries to slip through the cracks.
-Now that we understand the warning signs for injury to the metatarsals, let’s look into the causes.
+We know there are endless ways to protect ourselves from harm’s way, but with our full packed lives, events do cause injuries to slip through the cracks.
+Now that we understand the warning signs of injury to the metatarsals, let’s look into the causes.
 One of the main causes of metatarsalgia is Morton’s neuroma, which was diagnosed by Dr. Morton in 1876.
 Morton’s neuroma is a condition that affects the nerve, usually between the third and fourth metatarsal toe bone.
 This condition is also referred to as inter-digital neuroma and the initial cause of the nerve swelling is unknown.
 However, there are reported causes that contribute to the cases of Metatarsalgia.

 In short words, the cause is either intrinsic or extrinsic, meaning from the inside or from the outside:

 Intrinsic means that the problem is genetic.
 For example, due to a rare congenital birth defect of the foot.
 The problem is the abnormal form of the foot.

 Extrinsic means that the problem comes from outside the body.
 For example, inadequate footwear may put extra pressure on the 5th metatarsal which may provoke pain and severe discomfort.

 The following list includes the causes of metatarsalgia: